-The best Saucony running shoes might not be as cool-looking as some Adidas or Nike trainers but they are in high demand nevertheless, mainly because they are reliable and will get the job done every time without a fail.
+The best Saucony running shoes might not be as cool-looking as some Adidas or Nike trainers, but they are in high demand, mainly because they are reliable and will get the job done every time without fail.

-The not-so-easy to pronounce trainer company (it's "sock-a-knee" if you were wondering), kicked things off way back in 1898 in Kutztown, Pennsylvania, named after nearby Saucony Creek.
-It was this locale that inspired the brand’s logo design, being a place known for its three big boulders that water flowed around.
+The not-so-easy-to-pronounce trainer company (it's "sock-a-knee" if you were wondering) kicked things off way back in 1898 in Kutztown, Pennsylvania, named after nearby Saucony Creek.
+This locale inspired the brand’s logo design, being a place known for its three giant boulders that water flowed around.
 The more you know!

-But, what if you’re in the market for a pair of sock-a-knees and not sure where to start?
-There are a good few lines to choose from depending on your running needs, so it’s important to know which is the best pair to go for.
+Fast forward to today, and after over 100 years of innovation, the trainer company is recognised as one of the leaders in the best running shoes category: enthusiast trainers built for ultimate performance.
+But what if you’re in the market for a pair of sock-a-knees and not sure where to start?
+There are a good few lines to choose from depending on your running needs, so it’s essential to know which is the best pair to go for.
 This is exactly what we’ll uncover in this here guide.

 Saucony’s latest trail running shoe, the Peregrine 12, hasn’t been around that long but we’re already big fans – our 5-star Saucony Peregrine 12 review is all the proof you need.
 Built for running on a variety of terrain, from slippery roads to muddy tracks, this shoe is 30g lighter than its predecessor while still offering the same award-winning PWRRUN cushioning technology that made people fall in love with the brand’s Endorphin and Ride road shoes.